-Table 2.19.1 Off-site Improvement Determinations $^{(1)}$
+Table 2.19.1 Off-site Improvement Determinations(1)

-Project Type Threshold Off-site Improvement Requirement (2) New Construction Commercial (3) All new and moved buildings No limit defined.
+Project Type Threshold Off site Improvement Requirement (2) New Construction A A Commercial (3) All new and moved buildings No limit defined.
 Off-site improvements pursuant to Section 2.19.040.C.2 and as determined by the Planning and Development Services Director, plus all utility construction or relocation and installation of safety mitigation measures.
 Single family and two family dwellings All new and moved buildings No limit defined.
 Offsite improvements as determined by the Planning and Development Services Director.
-Fee In-lieu available pursuant to Section 2.19.040.D.
+Fee In lieu available pursuant to Section 2.19.040.D.
 Single family and two family accessory structures and garages None required; Access to property shall be in accordance with Section 2.19.C.2(c).
 Additions Commercial - Large (3) 50% or greater than building area No limit defined.
-Off-site improvements pursuant to Section 2.19.040.C.2, and as determined by the Planning and Development Services Director, plus all utility construction or relocation and installation of safety mitigation measures.
+Off site improvements pursuant to Section 2.19.040.C.2, and as determined by the Planning and Development Services Director, plus all utility construction or relocation and installation of safety mitigation measures.
 Commercial - Small (3) Less than 50% of building area Off-site Improvement Requirements up to approximately 10% of Addition Valuation.
 Single family and two family dwelling Additions None required; Access to property shall be in accordance with Section 2.19.040.C.2(c), and compliance with Section 2.19.040.C.2(d).
-Change of Occupancy Large (3) Change of Occupancy to 50% or greater of the building area Off-site Improvement Requirements up to the greatest of either: ☐ 10% of Remodel Valuation (4) ☐ 10% of the change to the building valuation based on the most current ICC Building Valuation table.
-Fee In-lieu available pursuant to Section 2.19.040.D.
-Small (3) Change of Occupancy to greater than 10% but less than 50% of the building area Off-site Improvement Requirements up to the greatest of either: ☐ 5% of Remodel Valuation (4) ☐ 5% of the change to the building valuation based on the ICC Building Valuation.
-Fee In-lieu available pursuant to Section 2.19.040.D.
-Exceptions Change of use to: ☐ Live/work occupancy for up to 10 dwelling units; None required ☐ Work/live use for buildings less than 30,000 square feet (2787 m2) Remodel/Alterations Large (3) Remodel Valuation 50% or greater than ICC Building Valuation Off-site Improvement Requirements up to approximately 10% of Remodel Valuation (4) Fee In-lieu available pursuant to Section 2.19.040.D.
-Small (3) Remodel Valuation greater than 10% but less than 50% of ICC Building Valuation Off-site Improvement Requirements up to approximately 5% of Remodel Valuation (4) Fee In-lieu available pursuant to Section 2.19.040.D.
+Change of Occupancy Change of Occupancy to 50% or greater of the building area Off site Improvement Requirements up to the greatest of either: Large (3) ☐ 10% of Remodel Valuation (4) ☐ 10% of the change to the building valuation based on the most current ICC Building Valuation table.
+Fee In lieu available pursuant to Section 2.19.040.D.
+Small (3) Change of Occupancy to greater than 10% but less than 50% of the building area Off-site Improvement Requirements up to the greatest of either: Exceptions Change of use to: ☐ Live/work occupancy for up to 10 dwelling units; ☐ Work/live use for buildings less than 30,000 square feet (2787 m2) None required Remodel/Alterations Large (3) Remodel Valuation 50% or greater than ICC Building Valuation Off-site Improvement Requirements up to approximately 10% of Remodel Valuation (4) Fee In lieu available pursuant to Section 2.19.040.D.
+Small (3) Remodel Valuation greater than 10% but less than 50% of ICC Building Valuation Off-site Improvement Requirements up to approximately 5% of Remodel Valuation (4) Fee In lieu available pursuant to Section 2.19.040.D.